 Students who have completed the Indian CBSE will be considered for direct entry onto our undergraduate programmes.
 The entry requirement will depend on on the subject you are planning to study at Royal Holloway, but most departments will require an overall grade of 80% to 85% with 85% in any subjects specified in GCE A-level entry requirements for the course.

-Students who have completed their Diploma of Secondary will need to take our one year International Foundation Year, or the equivalent from another institution, before beginning their undergraduate studies.
+Students who have completed their Diploma of Secondary will need to take our one year International Foundation Year or International Year One programme, or the equivalent from another institution, before beginning their undergraduate studies.

 If you have completed one year of a Bachelor's degree at a reputable university in Kuwait and your grades are good, then we’ll consider you for direct entry to the first year of a Royal Holloway Bachelor's degree programme.